How does One Degree validate resources?

 The resources published on One Degree are validated in the following ways:

-- Following One internal verification process.
+- Following an internal verification process.
 One Degree's Resource Management team is responsible for verifying that organizations meet our Content Criteria so that we only include resources that provide a valuable service to our members.
+We highly recommend you check out this article to learn more about our unique approach to maintaining an updated database.
 In addition, during the data entry process, we review the organization's website and/or contact the organization (by phone or email) to verify their services.
+Learn more about adding and editing resources on One Degree.

 - Listening to community feedback.
-Once a region is using and taking advantage of community resources on One Degree, members have the ability to leave reviews and flag bad information on our site.
-Reviews allow for transparency as a member is making a decision to access a resource, One Degree moderates community-generated content, you can view our Community Guidelines here.
+Once a region is using and taking advantage of community resources on One Degree, members have the ability to leave reviews and flag inaccurate or outdated information on our site.
+Reviews allow for transparency as a member is making a decision to access a resource, One Degree moderates community-generated content, you can view our Community Guidelines.
 When members flag bad information or inappropriate resources the One Degree team investigates the resource carefully to determine if the resource should remain on our site.